Krak86/carplates/readme.md

 * get you own keys (check .env_example file) (use .env to hide it from a project)
 * create your own azure table storage tables or use local emulator (you need 2 tables: for cars and for favorites)
-* create azure function and add code there (check azure folder)
+* create 2 azure functions, add code there (check azure folder)
 * manually download CSV files, parse it and upload to azure table using azure storage explorer or API (check powershell folder, azure folder and columns.csv as a template for columns)
 * adjust policy html file (check policy folder), manually generate PDF (use Chrome for convert html to pdf)
 * adjust CNAME file in case if you want to use custom domain name